-Perhaps you’ve taken the plunge into self-employment and added the luxury of being your own boss and working at your home office.
-Whether you’re working as a contractor or making money in the fast-growing sharing economy don’t forget you may need to pay quarterly estimated taxes.
+If you’ve taken the plunge into self-employment, congrats on being your own boss!
+Whether you’re working as a contractor or making money in the fast-growing sharing economy, don’t forget you may need to pay quarterly estimated taxes.
 The next quarterly estimated tax payment deadline for the 2021 tax year is coming up on September 15, 2021 and the 4th and final quarterly estimated tax payment deadline for tax year 2021 is January 18, 2022.

 Who is Subject to Estimated Taxes?

-In the United States since we have a “pay as you go” tax system the government expects most of your taxes throughout the year.
-Employees have a certain amount of taxes automatically withheld from their paychecks.
+In the United States, we have a “pay as you go” tax system.
+That means that the government expects to receive most of your taxes throughout the year.
+Because of this, employees have a certain amount of taxes automatically withheld from their paychecks.

-On the other hand, if you are self-employed as a freelancer, contractor, or home-based entrepreneur you most likely don’t have taxes withheld from your pay throughout the year and are subject to estimated taxes.
-In general, you are expected to pay estimated taxes if you expect to owe $1,000 or more for your taxes.
+On the other hand, if you are self-employed as a freelancer, contractor, or home-based entrepreneur, you most likely don’t have taxes withheld from your pay throughout the year and are instead subject to quarterly estimated taxes.
+In general, you are expected to pay estimated taxes if you expect to owe $1,000 or more annually for your taxes.

 When Are Estimated Taxes Due?